ramandeep-sihra/PC-Land/README.md

 # PC-Land
-SQL Queries on a shop selling PCs and PC equipment
+SQL database creation, data insertion, and queries on a shop selling PCs and PC equipment.